rootslab/hoar/Readme.md

  * It splits the string into a nested Array containing all elements
  * parsed.
  *
+ * NOTE: For default filter function gets the current string element parsed
+ * andremoves all non alpha-numeric chars, then convert string number to numbers.
+ *
  * Example:
  *
  * A call to parse produces a list of 1 or 2 arrays, the first containing
  * the normal version identifiers, the second containing pre-release
  * identifiers, if any exist ( sub-string after '-' ).
  * List of identifiers about build meta data ( sub-string after '+' ),
- * was pushed to the normal or pre-release version array.
+ * was pushed to the 'normal version' or 'pre-release version' array.
  *
  * parse( "1.0.1-pre.1.x+build001" );
  *